From day-to-day life to busting common myths and recounting my own experiences, here’s what to expect from a career in management consultancy.

 A Career in Management Consultancy is Glamorous (Supposedly)

-An MBA student and even many engineering students often glamorize management consultancy, as people portray it as the most sort after job position, mainly due to the high pay scale.
+An MBA student and even many engineering students often glamorize a career in management consultancy, as people portray it as the most sort after job position, mainly due to the high pay scale.
 You visualize management consultants to be sharing tables with CEOs and discussing business strategy and planning the future of a company.
 Business strategy that’s being discussed in case studies during your MBA often excites students as this is what a CEO does.